KrasniKot/holbertonschool-interview/README.md

 * Return: the address of the new node, or `NULL` if it failed

 ### Heap insert:
+This project contains to tasks:
+- [X] 0.
+New Node: Write a function that creates a binary tree node:
+- [X] 1.
+Heap - Insert: Write a function that inserts a value into a Max Binary Heap

 ### Minimum Operations:
 ### Sandpiles: